Toenail Fungus: causes, symptoms and treatment

 Green nail syndrome (GNS), also known as chloronychia, is an infection in the nail that leads to green-black discoloration of the nail bed.
 The nail is usually not painful, but the skin around the nail may be tender, swollen, or red.

-GNS can occur when there is an overgrowth of the Pseudomonas bacteria.
-This can develop when the nail is kept in a damp and cramped environment — for example, wearing snug athletic shoes and exercising for extended periods.
+GNS can occur when there is an overgrowth of the Pseudomonas bacteria which can develop when the nail is kept in a damp and cramped environment — for example, when wearing snug athletic shoes and exercising for extended periods.

 Treatment for GNS includes topical antibiotics, cutting the detached portion of the nail, keeping nails dry, and avoiding trauma to the nail.